zandaqo/structurae/README.md

 //=> { tag: 1, id: 10, items: ['a', 'b', 'c'] }
 ```

-We can of course define ObjectViews separately, however we will have to specify that tag field by ourselves in that case.
+We can define ObjectViews separately, however, we will have to specify the tag field by ourselves in that case.
 ```javascript
 const View = ObjectViewMixin({
   tag: { type: 'uint8', default: 1 },